very-cool-name/blog-from-scratch/part_i.md

 std::add_pointer_t<T> any_cast();
 ```

 I lied to you - `std::variant` is not permitted to hold references, arrays, or the type void.
-Typee decay is not relevant in our case, but I find `add_pointer_t` to be more readable so I'll leave it.
+Type decay is not relevant in our case, but I find `add_pointer_t` to be more readable so I'll leave it.
 Let's leave forbidding implementation as a debt for later and deal with more prominent problems.

 *Side note on `add_pointer_t`.
 There is an interesting [read on decaying types](https://cplusplus.github.io/LWG/issue2101) with `add_pointer`, which I'll leave for you to explore.
 But in short - `add_pointer_t` has a special case for `void() const`.
 It is not a mistake, const qualified **non-member** function is a legal function type in C++, which can never be instantiated and only exists as type.*